Hand Vein Peripheral Intravenous Cannulation

 Here are some tips for cannulating hand/wrist veins… many of which can be applied to other PIV locations.

 - Let the patient run their hands under warm water for 30 seconds.

-- While their hands are dangling (ie, blood in pooling in the hand), apply two tourniquets to the forearm, or even better, apply a tourniquet with a noninvasive blood pressure cuff on that arm in continuous inflation (venous stasis mode).
+- While having the patient dangle his/her hands, apply two tourniquets to the upper arm, or even better, apply a tourniquet with a noninvasive blood pressure cuff on that arm in continuous inflation (venous stasis mode).